AnupamMittal-21/LeetCode-Analyser/README.md

 #### Visualizations

+#### Submission Trend

 **Accepted Submissions by Year and Status**:

 ![image](https://github.com/AnupamMittal-21/LeetAnalyser_1/assets/96871662/028d44fe-248f-4db1-a20c-e4dc1c0292eb)

-A bar plot that shows the count of accepted submissions over the years, with filters for submission status (Accepted, Runtime Error, Time Limit Exceeded).
+A bar plot that shows the count of accepted submissions over the years, with filters for submission status (Accepted, Runtime Error, Time Limit Exceeded) and year of submission.

 **Accepted Submissions by Year and Difficulty**:

 ![image](https://github.com/AnupamMittal-21/LeetAnalyser_1/assets/96871662/a9272670-7939-47b2-90ab-33fcb37a0632)

-Another bar plot illustrating the count of accepted submissions over the years, categorized by difficulty.
+Another bar plot illustrating the count of accepted submissions over the years, categorized by difficulty and year of submission.

 **Topic-wise Analysis**: